Pediatric Care Operations Hub Case Study

 The Research

 No source of truth.
 Staff rebuild the same picture every morning from four tabs.
+The reconciliation isn't a one-time setup — it's daily, manual, and load-bearing.

 | Pattern | What It Looks Like | What It Means for Design |